 Closet decluttering can be a huge, much more involved task than you might’ve realised before you started.
 If you’re just looking for a simple activity to keep busy on a rainy day, it’s better to pick a small section or category of your closet instead of trying to tackle the entire wardrobe.

-If you need some inspiration, check out some of my posts tagged with #closet.
+If you need some inspiration, check out my 52-week method for slow closet decluttering.
 You might want to just sort through your jumpers, weed through socks and nylons, or organise the belts and scarves you’ve collected.

 Take everything out of the section you want to work on and sort each item into one of three piles: keep, donate, or bin.
 Dust out the space inside the closet before you put anything back in.
 Easy, right?